 Often the best approach is to start softly.
 Option 1 is soft and Option 3 is hard.
-Option 2 is often the best place to start.
+Option 2 is somewhere in the middle.

 Option 2 - Ask someone to talk to your neighbour on your behalf.
 Find a Specialist Party Wall Surveyor and explain your concerns to them.
-The surveyor could call on them personally or more likely write to them to start the conversation.
+The surveyor could write to them to start the conversation.
 Normally there should be no cost to you because Surveyors will often act for free in the first instance with the understanding that you will formally appoint them to act on your behalf should Notices be served.
 The fees to be incurred are commonly the responsibility of the Building Owner, your neighbour.